 The RDS instance meets the following requirements:

 The RDS instance uses enhanced SSDs (ESSDs).
+Serverless RDS instances are not supported.

 The RDS instance was created after January 01, 2021.